With broadband speeds generally increasing throughout the UK, the biggest battleground in for internet service providers is now Wi-Fi - the end point.

 How much does BT Complete Wi-Fi cost?

-BT also tells us that the Smart Hub 2 is exclusive to Complete Wi-Fi customers - the existing Smart Hub is available for non-Plus customers.
+BT also tells us that the Smart Hub 2 is exclusive to Complete Wi-Fi customers - those who don't take Complete Wi-Fi won't get it.

 How does BT Complete Wi-Fi compare with BT Whole Home Wi-Fi?